juanpablob/angular-environment/README.md

 ### Configuration

-Once installed, you need to inject the `envServiceProvider` into your Angular App config area and then, add your environments under `domains` and `vars` objects, adding also the array of domains which belongs to each environment and also for vars.
+* Once installed, inject the `envServiceProvider` into your Angular App config area.
+* Organize the environments as you wish under `domains` and `vars` objects.
+* You can use wildcards (`*`) to describe your domains, i.e.: `*.domain.com`.
+* As optional, you can set defaults variables under `defaults` object within `vars`, to catch not-defined variables in the environments.

-Finally, in the same config area, you need to check in what context your application is running, by adding `envServiceProvider.check()` which will automatically set the appropriate environment based on given domains.
+* Finally, in the same config area, you will need to check in which context your application is running, by adding `envServiceProvider.check()` which will automatically set the appropriate environment based on given domains.

 Here's a full example: